How To Open and Run a Salon

 There are plenty of avenues to raise money for your business, including:

-Before you commit to any kind of investment, do your due diligence to be sure the investment is sound, or consult a legal or financial advisor.
+Before you commit to any kind of investment, do your due diligence to ensure the investment is sound, and consult a legal or financial adviser.

 Apply for a small business grant or loan